wombleton/gitlaw-nz/acts/A/Anzac Day Act 1966.md

     (4) Subject to the provisions of subsection (5), in any case where steps are taken under this section to set up a trust, the body or bodies taking the steps may execute an instrument appointing trustees of all donations and grants made to the trustees under this section and providing for the administration of the money and property to be held by the trustees and for their powers in respect thereof.

     (5) All money and property held by any trustees who are appointed as aforesaid shall be applied at the discretion of the trustees for the specified charitable purposes for which they were received as aforesaid by the trustees.

+##### 5A Relationship with Holidays Act 2003

+*   This Act is subject to [section 45A][14] of the Holidays Act 2003 (which concerns the transfer of the public holiday for the purposes of Part 2, [subpart 3][15] of that Act when Anzac Day falls on a Saturday or a Sunday).

+    Section 5A: inserted, on 1 January 2014, by [section 6][16] of the Holidays (Full Recognition of Waitangi Day and ANZAC Day) Amendment Act 2013 (2013 No 19).

 ##### 6 Repeal